spinnaker/spinnaker.io/content/en/docs/setup/artifacts/gitlab.md

 ---
 layout: single
 title:  "Configure a GitLab artifact account"
-sidebar:
-  nav: setup
+description: Configure a GitLab artifact account so that Spinnaker can download files from GitLab.
 ---

-These steps show you how to configure a GitLab artifact account so that Spinnaker can download files from GitLab.

 ## Prerequisites